Login to eMerchantGateway

 What may be most notable is that companies often are not accounting for the differences in mobile transactions.
 In the 2017 Global Fraud Survey by the Merchant Risk Council, more than 90 percent of ecommerce merchants use identical tools for both web and desktop fraud management.
 This can often lead to companies turning away more orders than they should.
 And according to Google, 61 percent of mobile users who have trouble accessing a site are unlikely to come back.

 Two cases where many businesses can benefit from newer methods are first-time shoppers and the address verification system (AVS).
 More than 80 percent of mobile purchases are made by first-time shoppers, but false declines are often high due to difficulties verifying their identity.
-Being on a large merchant network can help validate new users via cross-referencing, and social media is also useful.
+Being on a large merchant payment network can help validate new users via cross-referencing, and social media is also useful.
 While many businesses rely on AVS, it does not allow for human errors that are more common on mobile devices and it’s also only usable in select countries.

 Adapting to a Mobile World